 In the above diagram, the variance explained by the regression model is represented using the sum of squares for the model or sum of squares regression (SSR).
 The variance not explained by the regression model is the sum of squares for error (SSE) or the sum of squares for residuals.
 The f-statistics is defined as a function of SSR and SSE in the following manner:

-Thus, the formula for f-statistics can be written as the following:
+Thus, the f-statistics or f-value formula for can be written as the following:

-Importance of understanding F-statistics vis-a-vis Linear Regression Model
+Importance of understanding F-statistics in Linear Regression Model

 Understanding F-statistics is crucial for anyone working with linear regression models for several reasons: